JSON Formatter & Validator

 Features

-• Format JSON with customizable indentation (2 or 4 spaces)
+• Format JSON with customizable indentation (2 spaces, 4 spaces, or tabs)

-• Validate JSON and get detailed error messages with line numbers
+• Validate JSON with detailed error messages and line numbers

 Example